iron-software/IronZip.Examples/examples/create-gzip/README.md

 ***Based on <https://ironsoftware.com/examples/create-gzip/>***

-GZIP, often referred to as 'GNU Zip,' serves as a file compression utility prevalent in Unix and Linux environments.
-It leverages the GZIP compression algorithm to diminish file sizes, enabling more efficient storage and swifter data transmission.
-Files compressed using GZIP are marked by a '.gz' extension and can be restored to their original form with ease.
+GZIP, an abbreviation for 'GNU Zip,' is a compression tool utilized primarily in Unix and Linux environments.
+This utility compresses files to minimize their size for more efficient storage and quicker data transfer, implementing the GZIP compression method.
+The files compressed by GZIP have a `.gz` extension and can be restored to their original condition seamlessly.

-Typically, GZIP is employed to compress single files.
-A regular approach involves grouping several files into a single TAR archive, followed by compressing this archive using GZIP.
-The associated file gets extensions like `.tar.gz` or `.tgz`.
+It is standard practice to use GZIP for compressing single files.
+Often, multiple files are combined into one TAR archive before being compressed with GZIP.
+The files that undergo this double compression have file names ending in `.tar.gz` or `.tgz`.

-In the snippet provided, the **IronGZipArchive** class is initialized within a `using` block.
-Employ the `Add` method to incorporate the TAR file into the GZIP archive.
-To finalize and store the compressed file, use the `SaveAs` method.
+In the example provided, you can initialize the `IronGZipArchive` class through the `using` statement.
+To add files into the GZIP archive, utilize the `Add` method for the TAR file.
+Finally, employ the `SaveAs` method to output the compressed GZIP file.